Section 6: Accounting for Grants and Contracts

 0 (“C” for sponsored projects that involve cost sharing)

-Sponsored projects are also assigned a Fund, Function and Department ID depending on the characteristics of each project, and all sponsored projects have an Activity ID of “1” (Activity ID is not significant for sponsored project accounts).
+Sponsored projects are also assigned a Fund, Function and Department ID depending on the characteristics of each project, and all sponsored projects have an Activity ID of “1” (Activity ID is not significant for sponsored projects).
+Related Cost Centers may also be assigned for projects that involve cost sharing.
 For more information on Project ID and other Chart of Accounts elements, see FMOG - Chart of Accounts.

-The monitoring of expenditures is the responsibility of OSPA/RSC.
-Edits exist within the automated accounting system to aid in ensuring that expenditures are allowable and incurred within the specified performance period, and that sufficient funds are available.
+The monitoring of expenditures is the responsibility of the OSPA/RSC.
+Edits exist within UTShare/PeopleSoft to aid in ensuring that expenditures are allowable and incurred within the specified performance period, and that sufficient funds are available.

-UTSA must closeout accounts within sponsor deadlines and promote efficient collection of all accounts receivable .
+UTSA must close out projects within sponsor deadlines and promote efficient collection of all accounts receivable.
 To ensure the effectiveness of this process, all outstanding financial issues must be resolved in a timely manner.

-The closeout of sponsored project accounts is not governed solely by available balances, level of activity or termination dates.
-In fact, the closeout criteria may vary among the accounts depending upon the requirements of each sponsoring agency.
+The closeout of sponsored projects within UTShare/PeopleSoft is not governed solely by available balances, level of activity or termination dates.
+In fact, the closeout criteria may vary among projects depending upon the requirements of each sponsoring agency.
 Primary factors include:

 - Acceptance of deliverables/final report by the sponsor